 It’s worth carrying a puncture repair kit and compressor if you have your own transport.
 Click here for the Packing the Ultimate Tool Kit Guide.

 Tools to fix the basics and help you hobble to a garage.
 Without sounding mean, some of the workmanship in Mongolia isn’t exactly up to western standards, if you need something welded, get a temporary bodge weld and then have it rewelded once you leave.

 Carry enough food and water for two days if you’re heading well off the beaten path.

 It sounds silly and obvious, but the most important thing to remember is to relax and enjoy it.
-We met so many people who got so worked up about Mongolia before they even got there.
+We met so many people who got so worked up about motorcycling in Mongolia before they even got there.
 Everyone goes on about how hard it is, the road conditions, the wilderness and so on.
 And so when they arrive, they either blast through on easy roads or spend their whole time worrying about a river crossing that never comes.
 Once they get to Ulaanbaatar they wished they took the time to explore more.
 It really isn’t as hard as people make out.
 Try going off-piste, if you don’t like it just head back to the road you were on.

 If you’ve just come from Central Asia, then you’ll probably find the Mongolians aren’t as forthcoming and friendly.
 But they are still kind people, just more reserved than the super friendly Tajiks.

 Pack appropriate gear.
 You could be riding all day in the baking hot sun, but by the time night falls and you crawl into your tent you’ll see your breath.